BinayaShrestha556/chat-app-backend-2/Readme.md

-# E-Commerce Backend API
+# Chat App Backend

-This repository hosts the backend API for an E-Commerce platform, built with Node.js, Express, and TypeScript.
+This repository hosts the backend API for an Chat Application Vibewave, built with Socket.io, Node.js, Express, and TypeScript.
 It provides robust functionalities for user authentication, user management, and real-time messaging, crucial for a dynamic e-commerce experience.

 ## Features